czhangy/UCLA-Core/Upper-Divs/CS-131/notes.md

         - As the program is running, the working memory keeps track of how often each method is executed
           - Commonly executed code is translated from byte code to machine code to improve runtime at the cost of added complexity
   - Interpreter: keep source code analog in RAM, an interpreter executes the text of the program
-    - Code is never translated to machine code, uses the interpreter’s machine code
+    - Code is never translated to machine code, uses the interpreter's machine code
     - Often converts to byte code for efficiency, a software-defined instruction set
     - Worse runtime performance than compiling, easier to debug

 ## **1/26: Types**

 - Types in OCaml, Java, C++, etc.

-  - We’ll start by looking at static type checking
+  - We'll start by looking at static type checking
 - Why do we have types?

-  - “Types are more trouble than they’re worth” - is that so?
+  - “Types are more trouble than they're worth” - is that so?
 - What is a type?
   - A type is a set of values
     - `int = { INT_MIN, …, -1, 0, 1, …, INT_MAX }`